-The critical effect for the subchronic-duration dietary study in dogs was trace to mild hepatocyte swelling; this lowest-observed-adverse-effect level (LOAEL) of 0.5 mg/kg-day was used as the POD.
-The chronic RfD for TNT was derived using a composite uncertainty factor (UF_c) of 1,000 (see Table A-4) to account for uncertainties due to interspecies extrapolation (UF_A), intraspecies variability (UF_H), subchronic-to-chronic extrapolation (UF_s), and LOAEL-to-NOAEL (no-observed-adverse-effect level) extrapolation (UFL).
+The critical effect for the subchronic-duration dog feeding study was trace to mild hepatocyte swelling; this lowest-observed-adverse-effect level (LOAEL) of 0.5 mg/kg-day was used as the POD.
+The chronic RfD for TNT was derived using a composite uncertainty factor (UF_C) of 1,000 (see Table A-4) to account for uncertainties due to interspecies extrapolation (UF_A), intraspecies variability (UF_H), subchronic-to-chronic extrapolation (UF_S), and LOAEL-to-NOAEL (no-observed-adverse-effect level) extrapolation (UF_L) (U.S. EPA, 2002a).
 However, because the U.S. EPA endorses body-weight scaling to the 3/4 power (i.e., BW^{3/4}) as a default to extrapolate toxicologically equivalent doses of orally administered agents from all laboratory animals to humans for the purpose of deriving an RfD from effects that are not portal-of-entry effects (U.S. EPA, 2011d), the POD was converted into a human equivalent dose (HED) resulting in the UFA being reduced to 3.
-Additionally, the UFs was decreased to 1 because the study is the appropriate duration for a subchronic derivation, and the database uncertainty factor (UF_D) for database uncertainties was increased to 10 to account for the absence of any repeated-dose toxicity information for 4-ADNT.
-Thus, the screening subchronic p-RfD for 4-ADNT was derived using a UFc of 1,000 reflecting a UF_H of 10, a UF_D of 10, a UF_L of 3 (for use of a LOAEL), and a UFA of 3.
+Additionally, the UFs was decreased to 1 because the study is the appropriate duration for a subchronic derivation, and the database uncertainty factor (UF_D) for database uncertainties was increased to 10 to account for the absence of any repeated-dose toxicity information for 2-ADNT.
+Thus, the screening subchronic p-RfD for 2-ADNT was derived using a composite UFc of 1,000 reflecting a UFH of 10, a UFD of 10, a UF_L of 3 (for use of a LOAEL), and a UF_A of 3.